 - Putting laundry into the washing machine and taking it out again

 - These dogs are suitable for a range of conditions including cerebral palsy, arthritis, spinal injuries, brain injuries, and muscular dystrophy

 - Provide comfort and security for the owner

 - Alert family members if the owner if injured or harming themselves

 - Help the owner to get up in the morning

 - Respond to alarms

-- Raise the alarm is a person is having a seizure
+- Raise the alarm to alert others by barking when the person is having a seizure

 Guide Dogs for the Blind